jordanmchavez/kdm-tts/Backlog.md

 * CE slocs should have black background
 * Table of Contents
 * Two-page rules allowing easy "copy this over here"
-* Lock nonsquare terrain
-* Automatic innovation consequnces
 * Custom life counter
 * Gigalion vignette
 * Strains
 * Support for "Enter" to select first item in search
 * Dice infinites
 * Organ grinder back central filigree is a lighter color than the others...not terrible but slightly noticable.
-* "Show" gear, like gloomhaven
 * Slot for terrain bag
-* Rethink the scripting system's abstraction for "creating decks"....we need a build deck abstraction that accepts input from multiple locations, spawns them in "the back" and then groups them and moves.
 * Move resets for promo/rare/starting gear to the other side...to hard to click next to big slocs
-* More space in between sloc and gear due to snapping, slocs can block gear
 * Move "pack button" to below surv action so it's clearer what it affects
-* Switch Innovations with Resource storage

 # Possibly Will Do
 * Battle UI work with weird shit like slenderman katana